skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > Can you spot the dungeon master mistake?
 >
 > It's nighttime.
 Dark.
 They are in a basement.
 How can they see what
 > they are doing?
-Eomer, Enoch, and Thu'fir are all human, and should
+Eomier, Enoch, and Thu'fir are all human, and should
 > be feeling around in the dark at this point.
 I never noticed these
 > sort of errors until I went back and reviewed our sessions.

-The goods unloaded, they realize that Eomer needs to stay inside when they put the door back on.
+The goods unloaded, they realize that Eomier needs to stay inside when they put the door back on.
 If they want to hide all traces of their work, then he needs to place the bar on the door again, which can only be done once it's in place and closed.

 Enoch casts silence again, since he guesses that the five-minute duration is nearly up.
-They replace the door, attach the hinges, and Eomer places the bar on the door again.
+They replace the door, attach the hinges, and Eomier places the bar on the door again.
 While this is happening, the members outside see a group of five guards head off towards town, carrying a torch.
 They conclude they can't do anything about this now.
-They have to wait for Eomer.
+They have to wait for Eomier.

-Eomer, still inside, must sneak upstairs, out the front door, around the house, and meet them in back.
+Eomier, still inside, must sneak upstairs, out the front door, around the house, and meet them in back.
 He makes it upstairs and to the front door without difficulty.